Published: 28 June 2024

 Want to keep learning?

 Now you’re all clued up on remortgaging, you might want to find out more.
-If you do, just contact us to chat to a member of our friendly team!
+If you do, just call us to chat to a member of our friendly team!

 This guide is intended as a summary only and doesn’t constitute legal or financial advice given by Leeds Building Society.
 No reliance should be placed on this guide.